 Admission deadlines for Fall 2014 semester is June 1st IMPORTANT Please Read Questions regarding specific application process contact: enrollment services at firstname.lastname@example.org

-Undergraduate APE BS program.
-See work sheet to help you with advising and course work reguirements for APE BS concentration.
-Check with advisor as this schedule and times may change.
+See Undergraduate KIN Option in PETE concentration in APE BS work sheet to help you with advising and course work reguirements.
+Check with advisor for latest update.

 This document provides the undergraduate student enrolled in the APE concentration with both general and specific APE advising information.

-The coursework requirements to obtain the APE AA credential and the Single Subject PE coursework APE together
+The coursework requirements to obtain the APE AA credential and the Single Subject PE credential coursework

 The purpose of the student teaching experience is to provide the prospective teacher with an opportunity to observe, develop, and practice teaching skills in adapted physical education (APE).
 This is usually the culminating and most important experience in your professional preparation program toward receiving the APE AA .APE students teacher download this document.